 On top of that, there are several Vagabond “variants”.
 He can play several roles (a thief, ranger, tinker, etc.), which grants him special abilities, that require different approaches.
 He must take good care of his items – keep them refreshed and repaired (they can get damaged in combat).
 Sometimes he’ll have to spend a turn in the thick forest to repair them.
 His items are his livelihood.

 Vagabond is both fun and challenging to play.
 A balancing factor, he freely decides which faction to aid, not to aid, backstab (and later help again).
 Often he’ll enter into a coalition for a shared victory, or work the whole table and snatch the victory in front of surprised faces.
 It’s hard not to upset other players with the Vagabond!

 - The appearance deserves another mention, although the images speak louder than words.
 You know you want it!

 - Root succeeds with the asymmetry.
 The factions play very differently and require you to alter your thinking process for each of them.
 But most importantly, playing with their quirks and specialties is fun.
 Even if you lose, you will have a good time, especially if you’re in the phase of discovering a new faction.

-- You can repeat the “discovering” factor many times with all the expansions available.
+- You can repeat the “discovering a new faction” many times with all the expansions available.
 Every day is like Christmas!

 - The Winter map on the backside (with random clearing suits) is the preferred play by many.
 It adds to the variety, which is lacking on the base Autumn map.

-- If Root is played with 4 players that know the factions, and are not afraid of trash-talking behind the table, it offers a great experience.
+- If Root is played with 4 players that know the factions, and are not afraid of role-playing behind the table, it offers a phenomenal experience.

 - While discovering factions is a fantastic experience, once you know them and the novelty factor wears off, you see they offer too few strategic options to stand the test of time.
 Each of them only does a limited number of things, making them very restrictive in your choices.